elmar-hinz/home-assistant.tutorial-1.hello-world-card-in-a-hacs-repository/README.md

 ### Download the repository

-The new repository should show up hightlighted as _"New repository"_.
+The new repository should show up highlighted as _"New repository"_.
 Select it and click the _"DOWNLOAD"_ button in the lower right hand corner.
 If it doesn't show up, use the button _"+ EXPLORE & DOWNLOAD REPOSITORIES"_ in the lower right hand corner to search for it.
 Follow along the prompts.
 You now find the